 6. Pour the oil into a small high-sided frying pan which is just large enough to accommodate the pieces of fish snugly.
 You want to bring it to the temperature of a very hot bath – about 40ºC – hot to the touch (for heaven’s sake be sensible about this and do not fry your finger!).

 7. Carefully lower the fish pieces (skinside down if the skin remains) into the oil, it should just cover them.
 You may need to press the fish pieces down with a fish slice.
+Make sure they are all in one layer – each piece of fish needs the heat that comes from the base of the pan.

 8. Try to maintain this temperature – have it on the lowest setting (or maybe a ‘2’ – depends on your hob).
 The idea is not to cook the fish – remember you are confiting – the colour should not change and it should not turn opaque, but it will acquire a sort of waxy look.
+This will take about twenty minutes.